oluwafunmilayo-droid/hr-attrition-analysis/README.md

 **Programme:** TechCrush Data Analytics Bootcamp

 ## Project Overview
-This project involved a full end-to-end analysis of employee attrition at a fictional company using the IBM HR Analytics dataset.
-The goal was to identify why employees were leaving and what the business could do about it — from raw data cleaning all the way to an interactive Power BI dashboard and a boardroom-ready report.
+This project involved a full analysis of employee attrition at TechCrush Corporation using the IBM HR Analytics dataset.
+The goal was to identify why employees were leaving and what the business could do about it.
+From raw data cleaning all the way to an interactive Power BI dashboard and a boardroom-ready report.

 **Headline Finding:** Employees are leaving at a **16.1% attrition